 }

-- Fan-Out: We create multiple goroutines (workers) that handle tasks concurrently.
+Fan-Out: Multiple goroutines (workers) handle tasks concurrently, each calling

 Next Steps to increase your knowledge:

-- Explore how these patterns can be extended to other concurrency challenges.
+- Experiment with applying these patterns to more complex concurrency challenges.

-- Build out a real-time web service with a worker pool managing requests.
+- Build out a web service using a worker pool to manage incoming requests.

 The key to success in Go’s concurrency is structure.
 Mastering these concurrency patterns will level up your Go skills and help you write highly performant applications.